 1. HAZARD IDENTIFICATION: This means all known hazards need to be identified and known by all crew members.
+Required PPE needs to also be identified and documented in the hazard assessment.

 All crew members are encouraged to identify hazards and talk about them to raise awareness.
-Identify hazards aloud to raise the level of awareness in each crewmember.
+Identify hazards aloud to raise the level of awareness in each crewmember